NielsLiisberg/command-for-SQL/README.md

 figures out at runtime if the parameter is given or not and let SQL deal with the default value.
 So no defaults is the command it self.

+Please notice: That CL requires that **required** parameters have to be listed first, so the order of parameters is rearrange in ordinal position but with required parameters first.

-Also notice that; if you have any OUT or INOUT or calling a scalar function, then it will compile the command to allow it to run only on *IPGM and *BPGM since CL has no idea how to return values if it is started from i.e. the command line.
+Also notice that; if you have any OUT or INOUT or calling a scalar function, then your command will be compiled with the options to allow it to run only in *IPGM and *BPGM since CL has no idea how to return values if it is started from i.e. the command line.

 ### the CMD4SQL program